nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    **Expected**: A new internship entry is successfully added.
 The new internship entry will have company name `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, comment `Considering to apply`, and tag `Payment`.
-The View Panel displays the information for this new internship entry, and a success message is displayed in the Results Display.
+The View Panel displays the information for this new internship entry, and a success message is displayed in the Result Display.

 2. `add n/Mastercard r/Software Engineer s/New d/2023-03-01`

    **Expected**: A new internship entry is successfully added.
 The new internship entry will have company name `Mastercard`, role `Software Engineer`, status `New` and deadline of application `2023-03-01`.
-The right UI panel displays the information for this new internship entry, where the comment is shown as `NA`.
-A success message is displayed in the Results Display.
+The View Panel displays the information for this new internship entry, where the comment is shown as `NA`.
+A success message is displayed in the Result Display.

 3. `add n/Visa s/New d/2023-03-01`

    **Expected**: No new internship is added.
-An error message is displayed in the Results Display.
+An error message is displayed in the Result Display.
-   This is because the compulsory parameter for role is missing.
+   This is because the compulsory field for role is missing.

-4. `add n/Vis@ r/Software Engineer s/New d/2023-03-01`
+4. `add n/Visa r/Software Engineer s/Applying d/2023-03-01`

    **Expected**: No new internship is added.
-An error message  is displayed in the Results Display.
+An error message is displayed in the Result Display.
-   This is because the parameter for `COMPANY_NAME` must be alphanumeric.
+   This is because `Applying` is not a valid value for the `STATUS` field.

-5. `add n/Visa r/Software Engineer s/Applying d/2023-03-01`
+5. `add n/Visa r/Software Engineer s/Applied d/1st March 2023`

    **Expected**: No new internship is added.
-An error message is displayed in the Results Display.
+An error message is displayed in the Result Display.
-   This is because `Applying` is not a valid value for the `STATUS` parameter.
+   This is because the field for `DATE` must be in the format of `YYYY-MM-DD`.

-6. `add n/Visa r/Software Engineer s/Applied d/1st March 2023`
+6. `add n/Visa r/Software Engineer s/Applied d/2023-02-32`

    **Expected**: No new internship is added.
-An error message is displayed in the Results Display.
-   This is because the parameter for `DATE` must be in the format of `YYYY-MM-DD`.

-7. `add n/Visa r/Software Engineer s/Applied d/2023-02-32`

-   **Expected**: No new internship is added.
-An error message is displayed in the Results Display.
+An error message is displayed in the Result Display.
    This is because `2023-02-32` is not a valid date (i.e. March does not have 32 days).

-8. `add n/Visa r/Software Engineer s/Applied d/2023-02-15 c/`
+7. `add n/Visa r/Software Engineer s/Applied d/2023-02-15 c/`

    **Expected**: No new internship is added.
-An error message is displayed in the Results Display.
+An error message is displayed in the Result Display.
-   This is because the `COMMENT` parameter cannot be left blank.
+   This is because the `COMMENT` field cannot be left blank.